spernica/exchange-nette/README.md

                 unit: '$'
             gbp: [] # use default format

-    session: TRUE # default disabled, save only to cookie
+    session: [FALSE] # save info about currencies to session, default is only to cookie
-    vat: 21 # default disabled
+    vat: [NULL] # add number like percent, example: 21
-    strict: FALSE # default enabled, download only defined currencies
+    strict: [FALSE] # default enabled, download only defined currencies, example: ['CZK', 'EUR']
-    defaultFormat: [] # how format currency if format is not defined
+    defaultFormat: [NULL] # how format currency if format is not defined, value is array like above "currencies.czk"
-    tempDir: %tempDir% # path for cache
+    tempDir: [%tempDir%] # path for cache
-    managerParameter: currency # is parameter for query, cookie and session if is available
+    managerParameter: [currency] # is parameter for query, cookie and session if is available
     filters: # extension define two filter for latte, you can rename
         currency: currency
-        vat: vat
+        vat: vat # if is set above via "vat"
 ```

 ## Latte